Parsa-Sedigh/mastering-postgres-francis/8-advanced-sql.md

 NOTE:
 - If you wanna have a partition that's ordered asc by a col and another partition ordered desc by another col, you can.
-- we can also declare a **frame** which tells us **within a partition**, how far ahead and how far behind can this particular row, see.
+- **we can also declare a frame which tells us within a partition, how far ahead and how far behind can this particular row, see.**

 ```postgresql
 select *,